ricardoom/dominotrono/content/custom/wd.md

     {{< copy_wrapper
       class="details-grid__twentyWords copy-block__left" >}}
       The fundamental aspect of the typographic work centers around headline and body copy type styles.
 All other forms are derived from these two core design artifacts.
-The reasoning behind this methodology is to sustain a very low level of design complexity.
-In my Figma, Sass and HTML I can easily modify these core elements and rely on cascading to effect all the descendant styles and layouts.
     {{< /copy_wrapper>}}

     {{< image_cld